 It’s time to press the Word of God for direction and deliverance.

-For several months, my fine wife Bev keeps mentioning the need to be pressing the word.
+For several months, my fine wife Bev kept mentioning the need to press the word.
 After a recent Sunday TLC church. . .our faithful friend, Fred. . .wrote for more information on exactly what is meant by pressing the Word.